SKI is a dynamic partnership of diverse Southern African organisations committed to securing food sovereignty in the region.

 Seed sovereignty is the basis of food sovereignty – and stands as a symbol for farmers’ (and especially women’s) autonomy, access and control over locally produced, culturally appropriate, increasingly diverse, seed and food, and for the health of the ecosystem on which it all depends.

-As SKI enters Phase 2 (2019–2023) its work is even more relevant, more urgent, and increasingly validated: the context, and the achievements during Phase 1 (2013–2018) compel partners to continue forming alliances, acting and advocating for seed sovereignty in the face of climate change, destruction of biodiversity, and increasing food insecurity and malnutrition.
+In Phase 2 (2019–2023) SKI’s work is even more relevant, more urgent, and increasingly validated: the context, and the achievements during Phase 1 (2013–2018) compel partners to continue forming alliances, acting and advocating for seed sovereignty in the face of climate change, destruction of biodiversity, and increasing food insecurity and malnutrition.

 Visit the SKI website for more information: www.seedandknowledge.org